Carpet Outgassing Strategies

 About Toxic Carpet Outgassing

 I personally have never liked carpet at all in a home.
-My current dwelling already had carpet in two rooms and I left it at that.
+Previous dwellings already had carpet in two rooms and I left it at that.
+I would never add carpet.
+I prefer to not even have those big area rugs because I have allergic reactions to those as well so I assume the dyes or solvents are outgassing.

 Conclusion of Detoxing Your Home Series, Part Six: Renewable detox pebbles for addressing carpet outgassing